bradleyspmckay/git-practice/README.md

-This is a practice repo
+This is a practice repo, and this was text added after a PR.